Numinous The Music of Joseph C. Phillips Jr. |

 The past is still present.

-The 1619 cycle is a collection of six, one-to-two-and-a-half-hour operas by composer Joseph C Phillips Jr. The cycle, through live music performance, immersive film, dance, and innovative staging and lighting design, presents stories reflecting and illuminating several consistent themes throughout the history of the United States, reflecting the predacity of American life but also highlighting the human stories of joy, love, and resistance in the face of that oppression.
-Initially inspired by both the 2014 The Atlantic article “The Case for Reparations” by Ta-Nehisi Coates and by the 2019 New York Times The 1619 Project, the 1619 opera cycle is a unique project; one that broadens those first inspirations, beyond black and white, in order to reckon with historical nuance and context and as writer Roxanne Dunbar-Ortiz expressed, “[h]ow might acknowledging the reality of US history work to transform society.”
+The 1619 cycle is a collection of eight, one to two-and-a-half-hour operas, whose concept and music are by composer Joseph C Phillips Jr. Each opera is self-contained, however, together they form a cycle that connects stories reflecting several consistent themes throughout the entire sweep of United States history.
+Illuminating the predacity of American life, but also highlighting the human stories of joy, love, and resistance in the face of that oppression, the 1619 opera cycle is a unique work.
+While initially inspired by both the 2014 The Atlantic article “The Case for Reparations” by Ta-Nehisi Coates and by the 2019 New York Times The 1619 Project—in particular the Project’s goal “to reframe American history by considering what it would mean to regard 1619 as our nation’s birth year...[placing] the consequences of slavery and the contributions of Black Americans at the very center of the story we tell ourselves about who we are as a country” 1—the cycle broadens those first inspirations beyond black and white to reckon with historical themes through nuance and context in specific time periods between 1619 and now, and onward into the future.
+One of the goals for the cycle is, as writer Roxanne Dunbar-Ortiz expressed, “[h]ow might acknowledging the reality of US history work to transform society.”
+2

-For the 2023-2024 academic year, Joseph C Phillips Jr was awarded a Hodder Fellowship at Princeton University in which he will spend time doing more research on the 1619 opera cycle through meeting and talking with various historians and faculty at Princeton and other institutions, and beginning to composing operas #2 and #3 in the six-opera cycle.
+For the 2023-2024 academic year, Joseph C Phillips Jr was a Hodder Fellow at Princeton University in which he did historical research for the 1619 opera cycle through discussions with various historians at museums and institutions in the United States and internationally.

-For the 2023-2024 academic year, Joseph C Phillips Jr was awarded a Hodder Fellowship at Princeton University in which he will spend time doing more research on the 1619 opera cycle through meeting and talking with various historians and faculty at Princeton and other institutions, and beginning to composing operas #2 and #3 in the six-opera cycle.
+For the 2023-2024 academic year, Joseph C Phillips Jr was a Hodder Fellow at Princeton University in which he did historical research for the 1619 opera cycle through discussions with various historians at museums and institutions in the United States and internationally.

 1619 Opera #1: